EldorZang/Advanced-Programming-2-Project/README.md

 1. Create a new project:

 `npx create-react-app projectname`
 2. Copy both src and public folders to project directory (over-write new files).
-3. In the project directory run:
+3. Navigate to the project directory:
+`cd projectname`
+4. Install dependencies (JQuery, Bootstrap, React-Bootstrap and React-Router):
+`npm install react-bootstrap bootstrap react-router-dom jquery --save`
+5. Start React:
 `npm start`

-4. Navigate to [http://localhost:3000](http://localhost:3000) in order to view it in your browser.
+6. Navigate to [http://localhost:3000](http://localhost:3000) in order to view it in your browser.